 The Program in Criminal Justice Policy and Management (PCJ) is a RESEARCH program.
 If you are interested in obtaining a degree from Harvard Kennedy School (HKS), you can explore the various degree programs offered at HKS:

-There are many ways for Harvard students to be engaged with the Program in Criminal Justice Policy and Management.
+There are many ways for Harvard students to become involved with the Program in Criminal Justice Policy and Management:

-See our Events page for more details
+See our Events page for details and event recaps

 Harvard Kennedy School is the most international of Harvard’s graduate schools, with students from more than 75 countries.
 And they come from a variety of backgrounds — from the public, private and non-profit sectors — united by the goal of making the world a better place.
 Their stories say a great deal about their aspirations, commitment and passion, and about the Kennedy School’s role in training the next generation of public leaders.
 Learn more about these students who have chosen to focus on the criminal justice field as featured in our Student Stories and Video Gallery pages.